Gitesh/MealPlanner/README.md

 [![Live Demo](https://img.shields.io/badge/demo-live-brightgreen)](https://gitesh.github.io/MealPlanner/)
 [![Made with Love](https://img.shields.io/badge/made%20with-❤️-red)](https://gitesh.github.io/MealPlanner/)

-Say goodbye to the dreaded "What's for dinner?" question! **Simple Meal Planner** is your personal meal planning companion that makes weekly meal organization effortless, fun, and flexible.
+Say goodbye to the dreaded "What's for dinner?" question! **Simple Meal Planner** is your personal meal planning companion that makes weekly meal organisation effortless, fun, and flexible.
 Whether you're planning for 3 days or a whole week, we've got you covered! 🎯

 ---

 ## ✨ Why You'll Love It

-- **🎲 Smart Randomization**: Tired of eating the same things?
+- **🎲 Smart Randomisation**: Tired of eating the same things?
 Let our intelligent algorithm surprise you with meal suggestions based on popularity scores!
 - **🎨 Drag & Drop Magic**: Don't like a suggestion?
 Simply drag and drop any meal from your database to replace it instantly!
 - **🛒 Instant Shopping Lists**: Generate comprehensive shopping lists with one click - complete with calendar integration!
 - **🔍 Powerful Search**: Find meals by name or tags in seconds